-There may not be any greater movie-munchable than caramel corn and when it's homemade, it's even better.
+There may not be any greater movie-munchable than popcorn…. but when’s it’s caramel, it’s even better.

-As we get closer to the annual Academy Awards ceremony (Sunday, February 24th), I'm continuing with my movie theme with a closer look at this sweet treat.
+As we get closer to the annual Academy Awards ceremony (Sunday, February 24th), I’m continuing with my movie theme with a closer look at this sweet, homemade treat.

 You may wonder why you never made it before.